-Student Financial Services (SFS) lists MIT’s code of conduct regarding private lending and student choice.
+Student Financial Services lists MIT’s code of conduct regarding private lending and student choice.

 MIT does not award student employment.
-Undergraduates demonstrating financial need receive a financial aid package that includes an expectation that the student will finance a portion of that education through student loans and/or working term-time.
-This is called the self-help expectation.
-Students choosing to meet all or part of their self-help through a term-time job locate their own employment on-or off-campus and each individual student job has its own terms, conditions and wage rate.
-However, all jobs on-campus are subject to the MIT minimum hourly student wage.
-Student Financial Service (SFS) provides information on student jobs.
+Undergraduates demonstrating financial need receive a financial aid package that includes an expectation that the student will finance a portion of their education through student loans and/or work.
+This is the self-help expectation.
+Students choosing to meet all or part of their self-help through a term-time job can locate their own employment on-or off-campus.
+All on-campus jobs are subject to the MIT minimum hourly student wage.
+Student Financial Service provides information on student jobs.

 Graduate students with research assistantship appointments are members of a research group in a laboratory or on a project, whose principal duty is to contribute, under supervision, to a program of interdepartmental research.
-Graduate students with teaching assistantship appointments assist a member of the faculty in grading undergraduate quizzes and homework, instructing in the classroom and/or laboratory, preparing apparatus for demonstrations, posting web-based materials and conducting tutorials.
-For more information on these opportunities, including the terms and conditions of the assistantships, contact the graduate administrator for the respective department.
+For more information on these opportunities contact the graduate administrator for the respective department.

 According to the Federal Trade Commission, perpetrators of financial aid fraud often use the following lines to sell their scholarship services; students should avoid any scholarship service or web site that says the following:

 - "This scholarship is guaranteed or your money back."

 - "You can't get this information anywhere else."

 - "I just need your credit card or bank account number to hold this scholarship."